1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Hepatic Encephalopathy in Houston

-• Fluids and electrolyte correction: Restores hydration and balances minerals to support liver and brain function.
+• Fluids and electrolyte replacement: Helps to preserve the hydration level and mineral balance to improve the liver and brain activity.

 Why Choose GastroDoxs?